Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 ## Week 10 video 3

 The last bullet point of slide 6 starts "Jump to the return value" - this should read "Jump to the return address".

+## Week 11 video 1

+The summary example on slide 14 has been corrected and adjusted - the method now uses the correct syntax as set out on slide 12, and I added a line with a free/Memory.deAlloc to give an example use of "this".
+Also changed the foo declaration code on the left both on slide 14 and slide 13 - the point is that objects in Jack are stored as pointers to that object's memory, so the corresponding C code should define a pointer as well.